 What Is Peripheral Neuropathy?

 Peripheral neuropathy is a disease of the nerves in your feet.
+It may also eventually affect the arms.
 It may make you unable to sense pain.
 Lack of pain makes you more likely to injure yourself without knowing it.
 But you can learn ways to protect your feet from injury.

 When Nerves Are Diseased

 Nerves in your feet carry signals to your brain.
 Your brain reads those signals and interprets them as sensations.
-When nerves in your feet are diseased, signals may never reach the brain.
-Or, signals may be confused.
-The result may be a lack of feeling in your feet or other symptoms of peripheral neuropathy.
+When nerves in your feet are diseased, signals may be disrupted or changed.
+The result may be a lack of feeling (numbness) in your feet or other symptoms (tingling or pain) of peripheral neuropathy.

 Symptoms Mask Pain